Welcome to Dravida dasa's Padma Productions!

 to the lowly grass,

-reigns in Maya-devi's treacherous morass.
+Illusion reigns in Maya-devi's treacherous morass.

 The truth, the truth,